OUR EVENTS

 St. Paul’s Church, Cambridge MA, and Livestreamed

 Join us for a feast of music in honor of the Virgin Mary by William Byrd (1540-1623), sung by the Saint Paul’s Boys Choir, preceded by Dr. Lyon’s lecture with Q&A exploring the role of Mary in Christian devotion and the expression of Marian themes in Byrd’s music.
-Reception to follow in DiGiovanni Hall of the St. Paul’s campus.

 Co-sponsored by COLLIS Institute for Catholic Thought and Culture